rintala/look-on-point/README.md

 ### Dev comments

+- **Future:**
-- **Future:** Add functionality for comparing two outfits - slide image - rate for favorite through radio buttons
+	- Add functionality for comparing two outfits - slide image - rate for favorite through radio buttons.
+	- MainFeed: on drag up - fetch new posts and update/refresh feed.

 - **25 March:** Decided to use SQLite for DB.
 Primarily since already setup by default with Django backend which will save time.
 Also found solid plugin for React Native "react-native-sqlite-2".
   - Source: https://pusher.com/tutorials/persisting-data-react-native